LISTEN TO MY LATEST PODCAST EPISODE

 Observe the design sample and see if you’re getting the desired fit.
 Does it hug the body in the right places?
 Is there ease of movement and comfort?

-Also assess how the garment functions in different positions, such as sitting, walking, or reaching.
+Also assess how the garment functions in different positions, such as sitting, walking, reaching or even bending over.
 Consider other practical aspects, such as pocket placement, closure mechanisms, and overall wearability.

 Tips on checking the garment’s fit and functionality: